How to Stop Rude Jumping Behavior and have a Polite Dog.

 Let’s talk about that, shall we.
-Jumping or let’s say barking are not just do this and it will be fixed – you can read my Help!
+Jumping or Barking behaviors are not behaviors where there is an immediate fix.
+Well, let me rephrase.
+If you follow positive reinforcement training, there is not an immediate fix where a trainer can “just do this and it will be fixed” – you can read my Help!
 My Dog is Barking blog post as well about barking.

-There are many variables when I hear “my dog is jumping”.
+There are many variables to take into account with the statement “my dog is jumping”.
 When, at what, why, what are you doing before, during and after.
+Also, every dog is different and will react differently to different training techniques.

-For example: a family complained that their dogs were jumping when family members were coming home but as we discussed it, the reason why was because they were acting excited (very excited) to see them so this just made them more excited which caused them to jump all over them, which then causes them to push them off, which then causes them to think they are playing because when we use our hands it is like them playing with their paws.
-You get it?
-Everything in this scenario was playing to them, the dogs did nothing wrong but they are getting yelled at not to jump.
+For example: a family complained that their dogs were jumping when family members were coming home.
+However as we discussed the situations, the reason why it was happening was because the family was acting excited (very excited) to see them so this just made the dogs more excited which caused them to jump all over them.
+This then caused the family to get annoyed and they would react by pushing the dogs off.
+This reaction teaches the dogs to think they are playing because when we use our hands it is like them playing with their paws.
+So you see this could have been avoided.
+This isn’t the dog’s fault, it is a human creation that the dog doesn’t understand.
+Everything in this scenario was playing to the dogs, the dogs did nothing wrong but they are getting yelled at not to jump.

 Training.
 When it comes to training for jumping, the best thing would to have them do an alternate behavior, such as sit / stay or down / stay – those are ideal.
 If they are sitting or laying down they can jump.
 Even if you have them something like go to their crate if it is when someone comes to the house.
 Again, depending on what, who and when they are jumping would be dependent on what alternate behavior you would want to set.